alpsla/pr-reviewer-v2/docs/implementation-plans/analysis-pipeline.md

-# Implementation Plan: Analysis Pipeline
+# Implementation Plan: Analysis Pipeline with Two-Tier Data Collection

 ## Overview
 The Analysis Pipeline is a core feature that processes pull requests through AI models to generate intelligent code reviews.
-This plan details the architecture, components, and implementation steps for the complete pipeline.
+This plan details the architecture, components, and implementation steps for the complete pipeline, including the new two-tier data collection approach.

 ## Goals
+1. Implement two-tier data collection for improved user experience
+2. Split data collection into immediate and background processes
-1. Detect programming languages in PR files
+3. Detect programming languages in PR files
-2. Implement job queue for analysis tasks
+4. Implement job queue for analysis and data collection tasks
-3. Integrate with LLM provider
+5. Integrate with LLM provider
-4. Store and present analysis results
+6. Store and present analysis results
-5. Handle rate limits and large PRs
+7. Handle rate limits and large PRs

 ## Architecture